pisayacademicsassociation/java-guide/guide/1/datatypes.md

 These data types refer to objects.
 Common examples include strings, arrays, classes and etc.

 Do note that:
 - A reference variable is created using the defined constructor of the class you want to create an instance of.
 These are used to store and access objects.
+An exception to this is the `String` class, which can be created using the String literal (`"`).
 - These variables are declared to be of a specific type that cannot be changed.
 - Class objects, and various types of array variables are under reference data types.
 - The default value of any reference variable is null.